Hungarian People's Republic: Stalinist era (1949–1956)

-Rákosi grossly mismanaged the economy and the people of Hungary saw living standards fall rapidly.
-His government became increasingly unpopular, and when Joseph Stalin died in 1953, Mátyás Rákosi was replaced as prime minister by Imre Nagy.
+Rákosi's government became increasingly unpopular, and when Joseph Stalin died in 1953, Mátyás Rákosi was replaced as prime minister by Imre Nagy.
 However, he retained his position as general secretary of the Hungarian Working People's Party and over the next three years the two men became involved in a bitter struggle for power.

 As Hungary's new leader, Imre Nagy removed state control of the mass media and encouraged public discussion on changes to the political system and liberalizing the economy.
 This included a promise to increase the production and distribution of consumer goods.
 Nagy also released political prisoners from Rákosi's numerous purges of the Party and society.

 On 9 March 1955, the Central Committee of the Hungarian Working People's Party condemned Nagy for rightist deviation.
 Hungarian newspapers joined the attacks and Nagy was accused of being responsible for the country's economic problems and on 18 April he was dismissed from his post by a unanimous vote of the National Assembly.
 Rákosi once again became the leader of Hungary.

 Rákosi's power was undermined by a speech made by Nikita Khrushchev in February 1956.
 He denounced the policies of Joseph Stalin and his followers in Eastern Europe.
 He also claimed that the trial of László Rajk had been a "miscarriage of justice".
 On 18 July 1956, Rákosi was forced from power as a result of orders from the Soviet Union.
 However, he did manage to secure the appointment of his close friend, Ernő Gerő, as his successor.

 On 3 October 1956, the Central Committee of the Hungarian Working People's Party announced that it had decided that László Rajk, György Pálffy, Tibor Szőnyi and András Szalai had wrongly been convicted of treason in 1949.
 At the same time it was announced that Imre Nagy had been reinstated as a member of the party.